-To view or print the department's publications, go to our website and click on Reports and Legal Research and then click on Publications.
+To view or print the department's publications, go to our website, click on Reports, Statistics and Legal Research from the main menu, and then click on Publications in the left hand column.

-e-file Leave the Paper Behind - e-file!
+Leave the Paper Behind - e-file!

 - Quicker Refunds

 - Accurate

 - Proof of Acceptance

 - Free